RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 It is important to memorise all the common trading jargon, as it will all become useful and hopefully familiar as you study.

 ## Arbitrage
 A method of making profit using the price difference between exchanges.
-This price difference, often referred to as a "price discrepancy" or "[[Chapter one - BulletProof Your Trading#Spread|spread]]," is what allows you to make a profit
+This price difference, often referred to as a "price discrepancy" or "[[Chapter one - BulletProof Your Trading#Spread|spread]]," is what allows you to make a profit.
 ## Accumulation
 The process by which one builds a [[Chapter one - BulletProof Your Trading#Position Positions|position]] in an asset or a phase in the market where there is an increase in buying activity.
 ## Altcoin (Shitcoin)